rmakoto/ze-data-engineer-rodrigo-makoto/README.md

 docker-compose up -d
 ```

-Go grab a coffee, it will take a while.
+Go grab a coffee, it will take a while to build and download all images.

 ### **Data Ingestion**